Proposals for the 2024-25 academic year will be accepted through February 15, 2024. The application portal will be available in January 2024.

 - Expected Outcomes: The expected outcomes are clearly identified, feasible, and in-line with the purpose of the grant.

 - Strategy and Pedagogical Justification: The project proposes an innovative addition to current programming and will change or affect teaching methods, assessment, student learning, and so forth, in creative or different ways from “traditional” teaching/learning paradigms.
-Active learning by students is promoted.
+Active engagement by students is promoted.

 - Broad Program-Level Impact: The project’s impact will be felt across multiple courses or across the program/department/college/institution rather than just in a single course.
 Multiple instructors will be affected or involved.
 The project will potentially change the learning experiences of many students.